alpersonalwebsite/react/Redux.md

 ---

 Several times we referred to Middlewares...
-What is a Middleware...?
-Is Logic that intercepts a process (or request) producing a side effect.
+**What is a Middleware...?** Is Logic that intercepts a process (or request) producing a side effect.
+Middlewares can be chained.
-In Redux we use Middlewares to intercept dispatched actions modifying them (if needed) before they hit the reducers.
+In Redux we use Middlewares to intercept dispatched actions modifying them (or not) before they hit the reducers.
+We can also dispatch other actions or execute some logic at the dispatching time or layer.